sadafgulshad1/WWNet/README.md

 # WWNet
 ## Wiggling Weights to Improve the Robustness of Classifiers

-This is the official implementation of
-[Wiggling Weights to Improve the Robustness of Classifiers](https://arxiv.org/pdf/2111.09779.pdf)
+This is the official implementation of our work [Wiggling Weights to Improve the Robustness of Classifiers](https://arxiv.org/pdf/2111.09779.pdf)